Tornado outbreak and floods of April 28 – May 1, 2017: Snow impacts

 The same weather system produced heavy snow affected parts of Colorado, Wyoming, Kansas, and Missouri.

 On April 28, residents in Denver, Colorado and other major cities began preparing for the storm.
 Officials were also worried that because of the time of year where most trees were in full bloom, the heavy wet snow might cause branches to break and fall down, possibly causing power outages.
 In Boulder, where a golf tournament was being held, officials were prepared for possible delays to the tournament.
 In the end, Denver picked up 5 in, with higher amounts in the mountains.
 At the height of the storm, up to 9,200 were reported to be without power in Pueblo.

 Previously, the winter storm had dumped up to 2 ft of snow in the higher elevations of Wyoming.
 The state's Department of Transportation also urged residents to stay off the roadways if necessary.
 In addition, US 16 was shut down in the Bighorn Mountains because of the treacherous conditions.

 Blizzard warnings were issued for Kansas and the adjacent areas, as heavy snow and gusty winds were predicted.
 After the storm subsided, about 100 evacuations and 36 rescues were reported.
 In the northwestern part of the state, 130 mi of I-70 was shut down due to the treacherous conditions.

+Aftermath

+Damage & recovery efforts

+A manufactured home on Pollard Lake southwest of Canton destroyed by the Eustace--West Canton tornado at EF2 strength.

+The tornadoes caused over $1,000,000 (2017 USD) in damages, with over 5,000 structures being damaged in the East Texas storms.
+The Eustace–West Canton EF4 tornado alone damaged or destroyed over 50 structures, and "several" were damaged by the East Canton–Emory EF3 tornado.
+The total scope of destruction was 35 miles long and 15 miles wide, with the mayor of Canton describing the damage as "heartbreaking and upsetting".
+By the morning of Monday, May 1, Van Zandt County had signed a disaster declaration, and numerous first responders, some from up to 100 miles away, arrived at the affected areas.
+By Wednesday, May 3, 800 people were still left without power following the storm, with 313 of those in Van Zandt County alone.